 We are going to start a fresh visualization, so if you have been following along with the exercises so far, now is a good time to reset ParaView.
-The easiest way to do this is to press the way button.
+The easiest way to do this is to select $\mathsf{Edit} \to \mathsf{Reset}$ Session from the menu.

-1. Create a sphere source (Sources \rightarrow Sphere) and \blacksquare Apply it. - 2.
-If you have not done so yet, make the animation view visible: View \rightarrow Animation View. - 3.
+1. Create a sphere source (Sources \rightarrow Sphere) and \blacksquare Apply it.

+- 2. If you have not done so yet, make the animation view visible: View \rightarrow Animation View. - 3.
 Change the No. Frames option to 50 (10 will go far too quickly). - 4.
 Find the property selection widgets at the bottom of the animation view and select Sphere1 in the first box and Start Theta in the second box.